isabelroses/dotfiles/README.md

 curl -sSf -L https://install.lix.systems/lix | sh -s -- install
 ```

-2. We shall then enter a nix development shell in order to get git and other required tools
+2. Then enter a nix development shell in order to use git and other required tools

 ```sh
 nix develop